hackanurag/AirflowXGrafana/README.md

 .env file is only required while executing airflow-basic-docker-compose.yaml to get rid of the warning "AIRFLOW_UID not set!"

-Install dbeaver separately to see airflow postgres <br>
+Install dbeaver separately and fill in the necessary details for the airflow postgres connection to see postgres-airflow <br>
-Add  statsd.yaml as mapping cnfig so that later on we can easily set up Grafana Dashboard
+Add  statsd.yaml as mapping config so that later on we can easily set up Grafana Dashboard